 Where do you think we will be 10 years from now?

-Firstly, I hope that we will have more scientific knowledge about mental health symptoms and disorders in elite sports.
+Firstly, I hope to have more scientific knowledge about mental health symptoms and disorders in elite sports.
 Therefore, we will need to conduct robust epidemiological studies that include matched controls from the non-elite sports population.
-Also, these studies should not only be based on a cross-sectional design: prospective cohort studies should be conducted as well in order to observe trends over time.
+Also, these studies should not only be based on a cross-sectional design: prospective cohort studies should be conducted to observe trends over time.
 Secondly, I hope that elite athletes and their entourage will be able to rely on a high level of mental health literacy so that the context of elite sport can prevent any forms of stigmatization.
-Thirdly, I hope that the medical support for elite athletes will be delivered by interdisciplinary teams including sports psychiatrists or clinical psychologists.
+Thirdly, I hope that the medical support for elite athletes will be delivered by interdisciplinary teams, including sports psychiatrists or clinical psychologists.
 Lastly, I hope that systematic screening for mental health symptoms and disorders among elite athletes will be common practice as it is already the case for orthopaedic or cardiovascular conditions.
-With that regard, it is worth mentioning that the IOC Mental Health Working Group has recently developed the IOC Sport Mental Health Assessment Tool 1 (SMHAT-1) in order to assess elite athletes that are potentially at risk for or already experiencing mental health symptoms and disorders.
+With that regard, it is worth mentioning that the IOC Mental Health Working Group has recently developed the IOC Sport Mental Health Assessment Tool 1 (SMHAT-1) to assess elite athletes that are potentially at risk for or already experiencing mental health symptoms and disorders.
 Ten years from now, we might have the SMHAT-3 well implemented in elite sports!